danimelchor/website/static/media/1-important-extraction.03f507d6.md

 ##### spaCy extraction: Image by author

-As you can see, this model did much better than regex!
+As you can see, this model did much better than regex.
 It ignored cases like _"Tesla Roadster"_ or _"Hi Jack"_, but now we didn't get the correct name: _"Satoshi Nakamoto"_!
 This is likely due to spaCy never encountering this name before inside its training data.

 This doesn't really change the outcome though… Even if spaCy had detected _"Satoshi Nakamoto"_ we still wouldn't know which of the person entities is the important one.